 Stanley Kubrick: The Exhibition

-A comprehensive exhibition on one of the most influential directors of the 20th century: Stanley Kubrick (1928-1999), the genius behind films such as Lolita, 2001: A Space Odyssey, A Clockwork Orange and The Shining.
+A comprehensive exhibition on one of the most influential directors of the 20th century: Stanley Kubrick (1928-1999), the genius behind films such as Lolita (1962), 2001: A Space Odyssey (1968), A Clockwork Orange (1971) and The Shining (1980).

 The exhibition is a co-production with the Deutsches Filmmuseum in Frankfurt and shows all aspects involved in the creation of Kubrick's films: from screenplays to storyboards, from set models to actual props, and from costumes to clips of the eventual films and documentaries.

 Parallel to the exhibition, EYE is staging a retrospective of Kubrick's films, from The Killer's Kiss (1955) to Eyes Wide Shut (1999).
-And via special programmes, such as debates, interviews and lectures, will be zooming in on both Kubrick's work and his driving force.
+And via special programs, such as debates, interviews and lectures, will be zooming in on both Kubrick's work and his driving force.

 An exhibition by the Deutsches Filmmuseum (Frankfurt am Main), Christiane Kubrick and The Stanley Kubrick Archive (University of the Arts London).
 The exhibition has been made possible by Warner Bros Entertainment Inc., Sony Columbia Pictures Industries Inc., Metro Goldwyn Mayer Studios Inc., Universal Studios Inc. and SK Film Archives LLC.
 Exhibition design: Jeroen de Vries